2.1 Sources and triggers for investigations

 For the company, tension immediately arises between the various duties owed to customers, shareholders and employees, on the one hand, and the protection of the right of confidentiality as between lawyer and client on the other.
 Many would focus on the expectations of regulators and prosecutors in respect of valid claims to privilege, and the difference of opinion between those parties and the company as to the status of information (whether disclosable or not).
 Yet, it is often tension, error, omission or indecision in the company that creates the greatest scope for complexity, long before any debate with authorities or before the courts has begun.

-One possible solution has been the application of the common interest doctrine to the disclosure to the acquirer for a specific and limited purpose.
+One possible solution, as an alternative to relying on the concept of a ‘limited waiver’, has been the application of the common interest doctrine to the disclosure to the acquirer for a specific and limited purpose.
 An example of effective use of a common interest privilege agreement is a joint venture business (A), the main investor in which is corporation (B), which invites investment by a venture capitalist (C).
 A faces substantial patent litigation in relation to the underlying product, constituting a substantial risk to the viability of the business.
 There exists a legal opinion as to the merits, sought by A in the ordinary course of the litigation.
-It is privileged and confidential as against B and C who are not parties to the action but have a common interest in its outcome as they are aligned in wanting it to fail.
+It is privileged and confidential as against B and C, who are not parties to the action but have a common interest in its outcome as they are aligned in wanting it to fail.
 Their investment may even support that.
 This is the typical circumstance in which a common interest privilege disclosure will be made to two parties, to inform their investment decisions, who are then subject to contractual duties of confidentiality to guard against arguments in litigation over waiver of privilege.

-On these grounds the acquiror can satisfy itself that it has made a true and fair evaluation of the risk, but this still leaves open questions as to how this risk assessment can subsequently be articulated in public statements if privilege is to be maintained and how the decision to advance can be justified to investors in the absence of a subsequent waiver of privilege.
+On these grounds the acquirer can satisfy itself that it has made a true and fair evaluation of the risk, but this still leaves open questions as to how this risk assessment can subsequently be articulated in public statements if privilege is to be maintained and how the decision to advance can be justified to investors in the absence of a subsequent waiver of privilege.
+There is, however, conjecture in the United Kingdom as to the balance between risk and value in the application of the common interest doctrine in circumstances where authorities suggest a limited waiver may be sufficient.
+In the United States, the concept of limited waiver, generally, does not exist.

 At the heart of a claim to the protection of privilege is a duty to maintain confidentiality; yet in commercial circumstances the goals of candour and transparency, the disclosure duties set out in financial reporting standards and the reasonable investor test are at odds with the goal of maintaining enforceable claims to privilege in all instances.
 Counsel therefore often faces the unenviable task of electing which legal risk to prioritise.

-In the United States, where prosecutorial demand for privilege waiver for a corporation to receive full co-operation credit was once common, federal prosecutors may no longer ask for a waiver of the privilege, although corporations must disclose all relevant facts to receive co-operation credit.
-Further, a corporation’s not waiving the attorney–client privilege during a government investigation cannot be used against a corporation when determining whether it ‘co-operated’.
+In the United States, where prosecutorial demand for privilege waiver for a corporation to receive full co-operation credit was once common, federal prosecutors may no longer ask for a waiver of the privilege, although corporations must disclose all relevant facts, including against its employees, to receive co-operation credit.
+Further, the fact that a corporation does not waive the attorney–client privilege during a government investigation cannot be used against a corporation when determining whether it ‘co-operated’.

 In practical terms there is some hope for reconciliation of these conflicts by creating separate documents during the investigation: reports to management containing legal advice on investigative outcomes (privileged) having a separate purpose to reports of findings to regulators (not a privileged purpose).
 Additionally, facts themselves are not privileged and may be presented to law enforcement and regulators, with careful handling to present them as only facts and not the product of specific counsel interviews, without waiving the privilege.
-In the UK, fact-finding interviews can be conducted on the basis that the interviewee is not the client and the purpose of the interview is not the giving or receiving of legal advice (mindful of the RBS Rights Issue Litigation and ENRC decisions, working on the assumption that notes of the interview will not be privileged communications and should be drafted with that in mind.
-In the US, however, the same material may be covered by the work-product doctrine.
-This presents a significant legal and practical concern in the management of transatlantic investigations.
-Work-product can often be waived piecemeal, without the threat of subject-matter waiver.
+In the United Kingdom, fact-finding interviews can be conducted on the basis that the interviewee is not the client and the purpose of the interview is not the giving or receiving of legal advice (consistent with the decisions in The RBS Rights Issue Litigation and ENRC), working on the assumption that notes of the interview will not be privileged communications and should be drafted with that in mind.
+In the United States, however, the same material may be covered by the attorney–client privilege and work-product doctrine.
+This presents a significant legal and practical concern in the management of transatlantic investigations, as it raises the threat of subject-matter waiver.
 Ex post facto advice to management on the content or outcome of interviews, however, is likely to attract privilege.
 Yet, ultimately, there may be a point of strategic principle for a board and its advisers to determine: to waive or not to waive.

 2.2.4 Whistleblowers, complaints and concerns